Dr Andy Hayward, LLB(ELS) LLM PGCAP PhD

 Postgraduate Research Supervision

-Andy has supervised several postgraduate research students in the fields of Family Law and Equity.
+Andy has supervised several postgraduate research students in the fields of Family Law and Equity (Master of Jurisprudence (MJur) and Doctor of Philosophy (PhD)) and acted as external examiner.
 Previous research projects include the meaning of ‘needs’ in the granting of Financial Orders, reform of divorce law and the legal recognition of prenuptial agreements.
-He welcomes research proposals from students in the areas of trusts of the family home, Equity and Family Law.

 - 2016: Economic and Social Research Council Impact Mentoring Scheme Grant - £750.00